joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= In process =

+* Feature: import and export settings.

 = 1.9.10 =

 * Change: Modernize CSS & HTML wrappers for custom and native add to cart fields.